Edge Mode flag variable configuration

 .

-, you can create separate page variations and serve them to different user segments without modifying the original URL.
+to create separate page variations and serve them to different user segments without modifying the original URL.

 In the hero banner experiment, the cdnResponseURL